TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 # Takeprofit Web GUI Configurator

+## Version 1.40 (21 July, 2023)
+### Changes
+* Added port availability check when setting up the configurator;
+* EasyMAM MT5 GUI: fixed display of visual errors when selecting incentive calculation days using the calendar;
+* Ashira MT4 GUI: renamed footnote when navigate the mouse to the "Spreads" tab.

 ## Version 1.38-1.39 (21 July, 2023)
 ### Changes
+* EasyMAM MT5 GUI: column with a checkbox for selecting accounts was added, bulk operations are applied to all selected accounts;
 * DynamicLeverage MT5 GUI: now it isn't allowed to save the rule if symbols/securities fields are not filled;
 * DynamicLeverage MT5 GUI: now it isn't allowed to save the rule if groups/logins fields are not filled;
 * DynamicLeverage MT5 GUI: now it isn't allowed to edit the groups if logins is already filled;